 - Withholding at source: The lottery commission withholds 24% federal tax and the applicable state tax rate from each payment before you receive it.
 If your actual tax liability is higher (which it usually is for large jackpots), you owe the difference when you file.

 One potential advantage of the annuity option is that it spreads your income over 30 years, which could result in lower effective tax rates if tax laws change or if spreading the income prevents pushing additional income into a higher bracket.
-However, at jackpot-level amounts, nearly all of each payment falls into the top bracket regardless.
+That said, at jackpot-level amounts, nearly all of each payment falls into the top bracket regardless.

 Lottery Annuity vs. Lump Sum: Pros and Cons